orangedaisy/bshowco/_posts/2021-07-02-redesigning-legacy-ui.md

 to integrate the front-end code into our new application, named *Project / Quote Manager.*

-{% include figure.html
+{% include "figure"
-src='/assets/images/redesigning_legacy_ui/pqm_details_overview.png' alt=''
+src:'/assets/images/redesigning_legacy_ui/pqm_details_overview.png' alt:''
-caption='New Overview tab of the Project / Quote Manager application' %}
+caption:'New Overview tab of the Project / Quote Manager application' %}

-{% include figure.html
+{% include "figure"
-src='/assets/images/redesigning_legacy_ui/pqm_details_equipment.png' alt=''
+src:'/assets/images/redesigning_legacy_ui/pqm_details_equipment.png' alt:''
-caption='New Equipment tab of the Project / Quote Manager application' %}
+caption:'New Equipment tab of the Project / Quote Manager application' %}

-{% include figure.html
+{% include "figure"
-src='/assets/images/redesigning_legacy_ui/pqm_details_documents.png' alt=''
+src:'/assets/images/redesigning_legacy_ui/pqm_details_documents.png' alt:''
-caption='New Documents tab of the Project / Quote Manager application' %}
+caption:'New Documents tab of the Project / Quote Manager application' %}

 The new UI is aided by a "display density" setting, so users who demand a high degree of information density can still shrink whitespace down to their desired